CorneliaKelinske/the_little_thinkers_space/multiuser.md

 - Crew: Can follow people
 - Little thinker: Can do everything that crew can do, plus upload content
 - Admin: can do everything Little thinker can do, plus everything else

+1. A little thinker can see who is following them (under crew)
+- write a function get crew
+- have a module for calls to lt-crew table
+- query for crew would be crew_id for users in ls_crew table where lt_id = the user_id of the current lt (here: 5)
+- get all those crew from the user table

+2. I need to add last name to my users
+- unique index on first and last name combination
+- should I change name column to 'last name'?
+- backfill
+- change script
+- add non_null restraint on last name

+3. User creation
+- as before, only with the last name added
+- if chosen role is little thinker: as usual
+- otherwise: another mask, where the user is connected to the little thinker, by entering the first and last name of the little thinker
+- behind the scene, I make a query Select id from User where first name is given first name and last name is given last name, verify that that person is a little thinker
+- make entry into the lt_crew table with that little thinker and the new user

+TRICKY: following more than one lt

+4. some kind of link where a user can sign up to follow another little thinker
+BUT: there must be some kind of approval first

+-- maybe another role? parent? admin is allowed to see everything and allowed everywhere in all spaces. but there probably should be a parent (pseudo admin) who has admin rights in the space of the lt --

+request email is sent to admin admin adds first and last name to crew

+5. Design questions where does a person land? which space?